ikalnytskyi/listbox.js/README.rst

 This component was born special for XSnippet_ project.

-.. note:: This is my first JavaScript code.
+    NOTE: This is my first JavaScript code.
 So don't judge strictly.

 Usage